Petro-Canada: Retail

 As early as the mid-1990s in some Alberta locations, Petro-Canada started opening a new fast-food deli-oriented branded convenience store called Neighbours.
-Most of these stores are in the GTA.
+As of 2025, most of these stores are in Ontario’s GTA.
 The kitchen provided freshly made sandwiches as well as breakfast and burgers heated from frozen, and in most cases was open from early morning till 9 or 10 in the evening.
 As of 2013, many of these Neighbours stores have had their kitchens' afternoon and dinner hours drastically slashed and some have been permanently closed and are being rebranded to A&W.

 In 2006, Petro-Canada launched a pre-paid wireless carrier known as Petro-Canada Mobility.
 It is a mobile virtual network operator (MVNO) on the Rogers Wireless network.

 Petro Points is the chain's loyalty program.
 Petro-Canada previously offered a co-branded Petro Points MasterCard in partnership with Citibank Canada.
 In June 2010, CIBC announced its intent to acquire Citibank's Canadian MasterCard portfolio, including the co-branded Petro-Canada cards.
 Petro Points currently offers bonuses for RBC clients.

 Around 220 Petro-Canada outlets include a "SuperWash" car wash; the majority of these operations use soft touch systems, but some (particularly those that were formerly Sunoco stations) feature touchless equipment instead.
 Some newer locations feature a "Glide Auto Wash"—a soft touch tunnel that utilizes a flat conveyor belt rather than the roller-based systems traditionally used.

 In May 2023, Suncor announced an agreement with Canadian Tire Corporation to convert its over 200 Canadian Tire Gas+ locations to Petro-Canada.
 This will include integration of Petro Points with Canadian Tire's Triangle Rewards program.
+The first locations opened in 2024, also introducing a new design that will be used for future Petro-Canada locations.